The Do’s And Don’ts Of Choosing Insulation For Your Loft

 The do’s and don’ts of installing loft insulation

-There are a few things to bear in mind when installing loft insulation:
+There are a few things to bear in mind when installing loft insulation to your property, for example:

 • Make sure you choose loft insulation that is recommended by one of the loft insulation regulators, and that it fits your loft’s requirements.